KernelCafe/welcome/README.md

 ## Donations

-* We are not yet accepting monetary donations, but plan to accept donations to offset power consumption costs via Paypal & GitHub sponsors.
 * We are accepting nodes from the community to come join in ([documentation](https://github.com/KernelCafe/automation/)).
-* We are accepting hardware donations for hosts running modern CPU architectures, with a strong preference towards low power consumption.
-We are very much interested in improving our support for riscv, mips, and ppc64le.
+* We are accepting hardware donations for hosts running modern CPU architectures, with a strong preference towards low power consumption
+* We do not accept monetary donations

 ## Available Infrastructure